 Mountain pastures Live MAP

 Above, are the areas marked with where there is a risk of encountering herd protection dogs.
-These zones are updated daily using a GPS beacon that detects the presence of a dog in the area.
+These zones are updated daily by the breeders.
 They will also be visible on the pages of our hiking trails or on the Outdooractive platform.

 This pilot project, set up by the supplier Alpes-éco, was developed in partnership with the agricultural department of the canton of Valais.